cloudmesh/technologies/chapters/preface/format.md

    is done in order to make reviews easier
 5. The technology must be preceeded by  `##` and not just `#`
+6. Do not forget that markdown as we use it requires to use proper quotes and not quotes that are used by editors such as Word.
+So use streight single and double quotes.
+   To *highlight* a word use italict instead of quotes.
+   Qoutes are `"` and `'`.
+YOu can paste them form here and use.

-Once you have updated your technology, do not forget to put a `:new:` emoji in your title of the technology.
+Once you have updated your technology, do not forget to put a `:smiley:` emoji in your title of the technology.
 This indicates to us that you like your technology to be reviewed.
 If it is still under construction use the emoji `:construction:`.
 This